 Introduction to Embedded C

-In the development of embedded systems Embedded C is one of the most common and used programming languages.
+Embedded C is one of the most commonly used programming languages in developing embedded systems.
 So we can see some of Embedded C’s basics and Embedded C’s programming framework in this post.
 It is probably the most common language for Embedded Systems programming.
-Many common programming languages are used for the development of embedded systems like Basic, Assembly, C++ etc., but Embedded C is still very common for its performance, time and portability.
+Although various programming languages such as Basic, Assembly, and C++ are utilized in developing embedded systems, Embedded C remains widely used and favored due to its performance, efficiency in terms of time, and portability.

-- A Washing Machine is a strong instance of an embedded device for many households.
-Embedded Systems can be part of a much broader framework not just stand-alone devices such as washing machines.
+- A Washing Machine is an intense instance of an embedded device for many households.
+Embedded Systems can be part of a broader framework, not just stand-alone devices like washing machines.

 - One example is a car.
-A modern car offers many embedded systems that perform their particular tasks in order to make a safe, smooth ride.
+A modern car offers many embedded systems that perform their particular tasks to make a safe, smooth ride.

-- Any of the built-in systems of a vehicle are an anti-lock braking (ABS), an automatic climate control system, a tyre pressure monitoring system, a power level monitoring system, etc. Oil level monitoring systems.
+- Any of the built-in systems of a vehicle are anti-lock braking (ABS), an automatic climate control system, a tire pressure monitoring system, a power level monitoring system, etc. Oil level monitoring systems.